Hollow Body Crunch

 How to perform Hollow Body Crunches:

-• Starting Position: Lie on your back with your arms extended and knees bent facing upward while keeping your lower back touching the ground.
+• Starting Position: Lie on your back with your arms extended or bent close to your head, with knees bent facing upward while keeping your lower back touching the ground.

-• Execution: Engage the core muscles, particularly the rectus abdominis, creating flexion by lifting the upper body and lower body off the floor towards your midline, contracting the rectus.
-Hold this position briefly, then slowly lower your upper body and lower body back to the starting position.
+• Execution: Initiate the movement by engaging your core muscles, particularly your rectus abdominis, to lift your upper and lower body off the ground simultaneously, focusing on flexing your spine and compressing your abs.
+Hold the top position briefly, then slowly lower your upper body back to the starting position.

 Breathing Technique:

 • Arm Placement: The primary focus of the exercise is core engagement, not arm placement.
-You can perform it as shown in the video or in a way you prefer, such as crossing your arms on your chest, as long as it doesn't affect your overall stability or core activation.
+You can perform it as shown in the video or in a way you prefer, such as touching your head with bent arms or crossing your arms on your chest, as long as it doesn't affect your overall stability and spinal flexion.

 • Additional Information: